 2) take 116 through Forestville and Duncan’s Mills (coastal/inland)

 then head north on Highway 1 through Jenner.
 A few miles past Jenner, after a cattle-guard, turn right onto Meyers Grade Road.
 Follow Meyers Grade Road for about 4 miles and then keep on the lookout for the first paved road going off to the right.
 There are no street signs at this junction, but this road going off to the right is Fort Ross Road.
 (Fort Ross Road also continues on straight at this intersection and there is a yellow road sign on the left which says Fort Ross Road is straight ahead, but do not continue on straight!)
-Turn right onto this unmarked road and keep going about 4 more miles until you reach an open stretch with a big mail box on the left marked “PPI” and a long concrete barrier and driveway on the right.
+Turn right onto this unmarked road and keep going about 4 more miles until you reach an open stretch and driveway on the right.
 On the right is also a large sign saying ‘Padmasambhava Peace Institute’, ‘Black Mountain Preserve’ as well as ‘Fort Ross Fire Dept’.
 Turn right into the driveway and follow the road for about 1.5 miles until you reach a cluster of buildings — the office is the first building on the right.

 Most Direct Route: